Why are we here?

 Endemic/epidemic disease | Healthcare exclusion | Sexual violence

-In collaboration with the national TB programme, MSF focuses on improving screening, diagnosis, treatment initiation and follow-up at Gerehu hospital, in the capital Port Moresby.
+In collaboration with the national TB programme, we are working to improve screening, diagnosis, treatment initiation and follow-up at Gerehu hospital in Port Moresby, the capital, and in the city of Kerema in Gulf province.